Strength of U.S. consumer staples stocks shows cracks as market recovers

 Consumers stocking up on groceries, cleaning supplies and other essential goods last month helped boost the sector’s performance and bolstered its reputation as a hideout during uncertain times.

 The group is down only 7.5% since the S&P 500 hit its closing high on Feb.
-19, buoyed by gains in stocks such as Clorox (CLX.N), General Mills (GIS.N) and Kroger (KR.N).
+19, buoyed by gains in stocks such as Clorox, General Mills and Kroger.
 The S&P, by comparison, has lost 16% from its high.

 But the sector could stall if investors believe that unprecedented stimulus efforts from the Federal Reserve and more than $2 trillion in government bailouts can help the economy recover quickly from the damage caused by the lockdowns that have accompanied the coronavirus.